-Put only metal food and drink cans in your curbside recycling bin.
+Put metal food and drink cans in your curbside recycling bin.
 You can take other scrap metal to the Bainbridge Island Senior/Community Center (BISCC).

 Zero Waste partners with the BISCC, which hosts bins for collection of small and medium-sized pieces of scrap metal that are not allowed in curbside carts.
 The BISCC is open Monday-Friday, 9am-4pm.